 Children need a hospital that specializes in their unique needs with pediatric emergency and trauma services, neonatal intensive care, pediatric surgery, pediatric intensive care, and children’s cancer, heart, orthopedics and blood disorder services as well as outpatient specialty programs for managing chronic conditions.

 As children grow and develop, their need for highly trained specialized health care increases as they transition to adulthood.
 What makes Miller Children’s unique is that it not only includes obstetrics care and one of the nation’s best known and largest neonatal intensive care units for fragile newborns, it’s the state’s only free-standing children’s hospital part of a major health care system, thus ensuring continuity of care throughout a lifetime.
-In fact, Miller Children’s is on the same 54-acre campus as Long Beach Memorial Medical Center, one of the country’s most highly regarded hospitals.
+In fact, Miller Children’s is on the same 54-acre campus as Long Beach Medical Center, one of the country’s most highly regarded hospitals.

 Why are children’s hospitals so important?